-My research interests focus on Early Modern drama (particularly revenge tragedies); revenge; contemporary performances of Early Modern drama; queer theory; and queer history.
+My research interests focus on Early Modern drama (particularly revenge tragedies); revenge; contemporary performances of Early Modern drama; contemporary queer culture; and queer history.

-I have taught in the Department of English, Linguistics and Cultural Studies at the University of Westminster since 2007 and became a permanent member of staff in 2016.
+I have taught at the University of Westminster since 2007 and became a permanent member of staff in 2016.

 I have a BA (Hons) in English Literature from the University of Westminster (First Class); an MA in Text and Performance Studies from King’s College London and the Royal Academy of Dramatic Art (Distinction); an MA in Cultural and Critical Studies from Birkbeck, University of London (Distinction); and a PhD in Theatre Studies from Birkbeck and RADA.
 As well as teaching at Westminster, I have taught at Birkbeck and run guest seminars at King’s College and Manchester University.

 I have also worked as a theatre reviewer for The Morning Star since April 2014 and am an occasional contributor to the Beesotted Pride of West London Brentford FC podcast.

 Broadly speaking, my teaching covers Early Modern drama; 20th/21st century theatre; and sexuality and queer studies.

 At the postgraduate level I run the module Queer Now.
 Focusing on the 1990s to the present, this module considers queer theory and ideas around queerness.
 Examining a range of theoretical, literary and cultural perspectives on the topic, the module investigates what queer means and how it has shaped our ideas about sexuality, identity, the body, intimacy and desire, history, and representation.